variantstudios/greeleydowntown.com/_signature_events/holiday-open-house.md

 ---
 title: Holiday Open House
+description: >-
-description: 'Shop during the Holiday Open House, enjoy the Holiday Spirit with activities and specials, dine Downtown and stay for the Greeley Lights the Night Parade at 5:30pm, and the Lincoln Park Lighting Ceremony!'
+  Shop during the Holiday Open House, enjoy the Holiday Spirit with activities and specials, dine Downtown and stay for the Greeley Lights the Night Parade at 5:30pm, and the Lincoln Park Lighting Ceremony!
-image_path: /assets/images/signature-events/2016-holiday-open-jouse.jpg
+image_path: /assets/web-slide-2017.jpg
 header_image_path: 'https://unsplash.it/1400/200/?random'
 weight: 6
 ---